Preserved Fish

-Preserved Fish (/prəˈzɜːrvɪd/ prə-ZUR-vid;July 14, 1766 – July 23, 1846) was an American businessman who was a prominent New York City shipping merchant in the early 19th century.
+Preserved Fish (/prəˈzɜːrvɪd/ prə-ZUR-vid; July 14, 1766 – July 23, 1846) was an American businessman who was a prominent New York City shipping merchant in the early 19th century.
 He was an early broker of the New York Stock & Exchange Board.

 Early life and education

-Preserved Fish was born in Freetown, Massachusetts, to blacksmith Isaac Fish and Ruth Grinnell Fish.
-His extended family, prominent in New York, also gave rise to Hamilton Fish, governor, senator, and secretary of state, and Stuyvesant Fish.
+Preserved Fish was born in Freetown, Province of Massachusetts Bay, to blacksmith Isaac Fish and Ruth Grinnell Fish.
+His extended family, prominent in New York, later gave rise to Secretary of State Hamilton Fish and railroad magnate Stuyvesant Fish.
 He was descended from Thomas Fish, who settled in New England in 1643.
-There were at least 10 other Fish family members with the Quaker given name Preserved, whose lineages are often confused.
+There were at least ten other Fish family members with the Quaker given name Preserved, whose lineages are often confused.
 The name is pronounced with three syllables: /prəˈzɜːrvɪd/ or /prəˈsɜːrvɪd/; it refers to being "preserved (saved) from sin".

 As a youth, Fish shipped to the Pacific on a whaler, becoming its captain at the age of 21.
 He soon realized that fortune lay in selling whale oil, not in harvesting it.

 Career

-He prospered as a merchant in New Bedford, Massachusetts, but had a political squabble and left for New York.
-He, along with Joseph Grinnell, controlled a potent shipping firm named Fish & Grinnell - later Grinnell, Minturn & Company - which had its beginnings in his efforts to expand his whale oil market.
+Fish prospered as a merchant in New Bedford, Massachusetts, but had a political squabble and left for New York.
+He, along with Joseph Grinnell, controlled a potent shipping firm named Fish & Grinnell - later Grinnell, Minturn & Co - which had its beginnings in his efforts to expand his whale oil market.
 In 1812, he became a director of Bank of America (unrelated to the current institution), founded after the charter of the First Bank of the United States was not renewed.
 He also was one of the 28 brokers of the New York Exchange Board, which later became the New York Stock Exchange.

-After his resignation from Fish & Grinnell and a brief retirement from business, he served from 1836 to his death as President of the Tradesman's Bank as well as president of the Bank of America, which was unrelated to the current institution of that name.
-He was also involved with Tammany Hall: along with Gideon Lee, another banker, his faction controlled the Democratic Party in New York City at the time that the Locofoco reformers attempted, unsuccessfully, to take it over.
+After his resignation from Fish & Grinnell and a brief retirement from business, he served from 1836 to his death as President of the Tradesman's Bank as well as president of the Bank of America (unrelated to the current Bank of America).
+He was also involved with Tammany Hall; along with Gideon Lee, another banker, his faction controlled the Democratic Party in New York City at the time that the Locofocos attempted, unsuccessfully, to take it over.
 He was one of the leaders in the movement opposed to sabbatarianism in the United States.